galacticcouncil/sdk/packages/sdk/README.md

 but rather deferred to improve load performance & decrease module size (esm only).

-If you upgrading from **v1.x** to **v2.x** make sure you use appropriate wasm plugin in your build config to directly import .wasm files as if they were a javascript module.

 For more details visit [TROUBLESHOOTING.md](TROUBLESHOOTING.md)

 ## Components